pantheon-systems/documentation/source/_docs/custom-upstream.md

 <div class="alert alert-info" role="alert">
 <h4 class="info">Note</h4>
-<p markdown="1">Be aware that support for Custom Upstreams is limited to verification that the externally hosted upstream repository is connected properly to the platform.
+<p markdown="1">Support for Custom Upstreams requires that the externally hosted upstream repository is connected properly to the platform.
 For details, see <a href="/docs/getting-support/#custom-upstreams" data-proofer-ignore>Get Support</a>.
 If you are considering a Composer based workflow, refer to [Composer Fundamentals and Workflows](/docs/composer/).</p>
 </div>

 ## Benefits